-A substantial number of enforcement cases involving tortoises and freshwater turtles were reported by Parties.
-Confiscations and other enforcement actions have taken place in nearly every Asian country where turtles are traded, concerned offenses ranging from exceeding permitted quantities to repeat smuggling of Appendix I species, and involved from single animals to over 9000 turtles per case.
-Representative confiscations and summaries included in Annex C are indicative of efforts made by Parties and the scope of the challenges.
-Yet despite these efforts, market surveys and other trade observations continue to document widespread illegal trade in tortoises and freshwater turtles in Asia, particularly the illegal export of live turtles from Myanmar for the consumption trade, trade in protected species of turtles as part of the high-end pet trade throughout the region, and the trade in turtle shells and bones to East Asia (Nijman & Shepherd, 2007; Chen et al., 2009; Gong et al., 2009).
+A substantial number of enforcement cases were reported by Parties involving tortoises and freshwater turtles.
+Confiscations and other enforcement actions have taken place in nearly every Asian country where turtles are traded, concerned offences ranging from exceeding permitted quantities to repeat smuggling of Appendix I species, and involved from single animals to over 9000 turtles per case.
+Yet despite these efforts, market surveys and other trade observations continue to document widespread illegal trade in tortoises and freshwater turtles in Asia, particularly the illegal export of live turtles from Myanmar for the consumption trade, as part of the high-end pet trade throughout the region, and the trade in turtle shells and bones to East Asia (Nijman & Shepherd, 2007; Chen et al., 2009; Gong et al., 2009)